AladdineDev/portfolio/README.md

 💙 Supports multi languages\
 💙 Supports multi themes

-## Deploy your own version with Firebase 🚀
+## Clone and deploy with Firebase 🚀

 **Clone the repository:**
 ```bash